gnye8/ViralKnots/README.md

     conda install scipy
     conda install pandas
     ```

+    - note that you should also check that your version of numpy is below v1.23.0 - if you are not sure, use the following:

+    ```
+    pip install numpy==1.22.

 4. in order to use arnie, you must also add the following lines to your bashrc file
     - first, on sherlock, open your bashrc